thirtysevennorth/domesticlight_public/DL_client/Readme.md

 // TO DO / ROADMAP
 // Provide on board approximate rough RGB conversion to print to local OSC.
-// Add support for the RGB LED color change in the production boards
 // Add wifi / power loss buffer code that will store data when wifi is not available.
-// make status LED flash brightness adjustable
-// add AWS Device Shadow functionallity to aid in buffer data management
+// add AWS Device Shadow functionality to aid in buffer data management
-// add AGC - autogain control.
-Currently GAIN is fixed to 64x.
 // provide support for connection to institutional wifi networks which require an X509 certificate.
 // Provide support for ENS VOC and methane sensors
 //